Protein disulfide-isomerase: Structure

 Protein disulfide-isomerase has two catalytic thioredoxin-like domains (active sites), each containing the canonical CGHC motif, and two non catalytic domains.
 This structure is similar to the structure of enzymes responsible for oxidative folding in the intermembrane space of the mitochondria; an example of this is mitochondrial IMS import and assembly (Mia40), which has 2 catalytic domains that contain a CX9C, which is similar to the CGHC domain of PDI.
 Bacterial DsbA, responsible for oxidative folding, also has a thioredoxin CXXC domain.

 Function

 Protein folding

 PDI displays oxidoreductase and isomerase properties, both of which depend on the type of substrate that binds to protein disulfide-isomerase and changes in protein disulfide-isomerase's redox state.
 These types of activities allow for oxidative folding of proteins.
 Oxidative folding involves the oxidation of reduced cysteine residues of nascent proteins; upon oxidation of these cysteine residues, disulfide bridges are formed, which stabilizes proteins and allows for native structures (namely tertiary and quaternary structures).
+In line with this, zinc ions bind PDIA1 in a redox-dependent manner—both reduced and oxidized forms bind Zn²⁺, but with distinct stoichiometries—leading to pronounced effects on conformational stability (including shifts in thermal denaturation transitions) and inhibiting the thiol-reductase activity of the reduced enzyme.